-Newport 700/1000 MkII systems use a single feed pump and speed controller with two added boost pumps to ensure adequate water supply to the feed pump.
+Newport 400 MkII systems use a single feed pump and speed controller, with an added boost pump to ensure adequate water supply to the feed pump.
 These systems have two pressure sensors: The first is mounted before the feed pump to measure boost pump pressure and filter condition.
 The second is mounted after the feed pump to measure feed water pressure to the Clark Pump.